RaccoonCodes/PartyInvites/README.md

 # Party Invites

-This is one of the first Project written in ASP.NET Core MVC. his project is designed to manage guest responses for a party invitation.
+This is one of the first Project written in ASP.NET Core MVC.
+This project is designed to manage guest responses for a party invitation.
 Users can submit their RSVP along with their name, email address, phone number, and whether they will attend the party or not.

 # Table of Contents